-Sure, shovelling a couple of tin cans and ready-to-eat packs inside a pantry or emergency household kit may be a no-brainer, but what happens when a real emergency blows your way and you’ll need to eat those stuff to stay alive?
-More than that, are you really sure that everything stays fresh until the time of unboxing comes?
+Sure, shoveling a couple of tin cans and ready-to-eat packs inside a pantry or emergency household kit may be a no-brainer, but what happens when a real emergency blows your way and you’ll need to eat those stuff to stay alive?
+More than that, are you really sure that everything stays fresh until the time for unboxing comes?
 There are a lot of things to consider when creating a long-term food stockpile: shelf life, type of food, the very environment where you choose to store the food, and, the containers themselves.

 As you know, emergency food should be stored in a cool and dark environment to keep them from getting rotten.
-Still, that leaves you to deal with other unforeseen dangers such as rodents clawing your way into your food stash, insects, and, of course, indirect environmental factors that can make long-term storage food stored in metal cans to go bad.
-Last, but not least, moisture can severely affect your food, even if it’s neatly wrapped in packages.
+Still, that leaves you to deal with other unforeseen dangers such as rodents clawing your way into your food stash, insects, and, of course, indirect environmental factors that can make long-term storage food stored in metal cans go bad.
+Last but not least, moisture can severely affect your food, even if it’s neatly wrapped in packages.

-What I like to do in this case is to take the original pack and to place it inside individual zip-lock bags before placing them inside airtight plastic containers.
+What I like to do in this case is to take the original pack and place it inside individual zip-lock bags before placing them inside airtight plastic containers.